 The application synchronizes the data automatically.
 The user can then perform various analyses within HM-Analyzer or export data.
-Processing and analysis of off-line or data stored on the built-in inertial sensor memory is also handled by HM-Analyzer.

 The calibration procedure consists of the user selecting either the T-pose or I-pose (posture) and clicking "Calibrate" or using the auto-calibration option.